practicalli/clojure/thinking-functionally/list-comprehension.md

 (map #(* % 2) [1 2 3])
 ```

-So why to we need `for` function?
+So why do we need `for` function?
 It really shows its value when you are working with multiple collections

 ```
 (for [number [1 2 3]